NuGet/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 **Not at all**.
 For information about how to install NuGet without MVC 3, see [Installing NuGet](Installing-NuGet).

-## Why does the Package Manager Console or Add Library Package Reference dialog box crash or show an exception?
+## Why does the Package Manager Console or the Manage NuGet Packages dialog box crash or show an exception?

 Check the [Known Issues](../Reference/Known-Issues) page.
 Typically, the issue is due to having an older version of the Reflector add-in installed or not having PowerShell 2.0 installed (as in the case of Windows XP).